 Here’s an overview of my Top Ten.
 In the coming weeks, I’ll expand on each of the topics below:

-- Change is the norm – Change is constant and leaders increasingly need to be able to deal with ambiguity and adapt to change.
+Change is constant and leaders increasingly need to be able to deal with ambiguity and adapt to change.

 What resonates with you?
 How do you see things?
 I’d value your thoughts and reaction.